battery-degradation-prediction/battery_degradation_prediction/README.md

 ```
 #### Running Poetry

-Once installed, in order to activate the virtual enviroment, enter the following code in the command line, and press enter.
+Once installed, in order to activate the virtual environment, enter the following code in the command line, and press enter.
 ```
 $ poetry shell
 ```